 Buying a ballet barre for your child to use at home is a good way to give them more time to practice and hone their skills.
 But with so many of them on the market, it can be difficult to decide which one is the right choice for you.

-As I have two girls studying dance and ballet my personal recommendation takes this into consideration and you can read about that on the ballet barre resource page here.
+I have two girls studying dance and ballet and so my personal recommendations are on a seperate page on the website which you can view here ballet barre resource page here.

 In this article we will cover: